jo-mueller/napari-stl-exporter/README.md

 ## Known issues

-- Hollow object: In order for all object boundaries to be recognized correctly, it is necessary to have a layer of empty (i.e., zero-valued) voxels between the object and the image boundaries.
+- Missing walls in stl-model: In order for all object boundaries to be recognized correctly, it is necessary to have a layer of empty (i.e., zero-valued) voxels between the object and the image boundaries.
 Otherwise, some edges of the object may not be detected correctly.
 - Large images: Processing large images (~ 1000 x 1000 x 100) requires large amount of memory.
 In this case it is advised to crop or resize (e.g., downsample) the input image.

 ----------------------------------